Graduate Certificate in Applied Behavior Analysis

-- Evaluate and resolve ethical dilemmas in accordance with behavior-analytic and psychological ethical guidelines.
+- Evaluate and resolve ethical dilemmas in accordance with behavior-analytics and psychological ethical guidelines.

 - Establish rapport and communicate effectively with clients, stakeholders, and other professionals.

-- Analyze behavior, design interventions, and evaluate interventions, by applying basic behavioral principles and assessment techniques to effect socially significant behavior change.
+- Analyze behaviors, design interventions, and evaluate interventions, by applying basic behavioral principles and assessment techniques to effect socially significant behavior change.

-- Conduct behavior-analytic research and evaluate behavior-analytic and other psychological research effectively and ethically.
+- Conduct and evaluate behavior-analytics research and other psychological research effectively and ethically.

 Graduate Certificate in Applied Behavior Analysis: Chicago Student Experience